telerik/figma-instarelinker-community/README.md

 You can open a new issue here to share your feedback, report a bug or make a suggestion for further development or improvement of an existing feature.

-Please make sure that you've read [the EULA](./EULA.pdf) before opening an issue.
+Please make sure that you've read [the plugin EULA](./EULA.pdf) before opening an issue.